 Key Publications (peer reviewed):

-In work.
-ADAC is working with project investigators for a suitable journal article outlining key lessons learned from the development of the PACTRACS effort as well as the CG1V edition.
+The project investigators drafted a peer-review journal article outlining key lessons learned from the development of the PACTRACS effort as well as the CG1V edition.

 Key Presentations:

 Alaska Forum on the Environment in Anchorage, AK, February 13, 2020.
 Presented on and demonstrated the www.AlaskaGeofence.org web-based tool in requesting a geofence by federal, state, and community resource trustees.